shirux/quotesAPI/README.md

         - Clone the repository into your local environment
         - Do the "npm install" command on the root directory folder of the project
-        - Do the "npm start" command to start the project
+        - Do the "npm start" command to start the project Run the App on the port 3000 on your local environment (http://localhost:3000)